Donald Trump's risky religious pilgrimage

 Trump has eased the way for talks to restart, Middle East experts say, by delaying a campaign promise to move the US embassy to disputed Jerusalem, a change that would irk Palestinians and other Arabs.

-But, one way or another, the President will have to address the embassy question, Abrams said.
+But Trump will still have to address the embassy question, Abrams said.
 "If the President says nothing about it, then he is, in essence, moving away from the campaign promise."

 One possible compromise: Trump could continue to call Jerusalem "the eternal capital of the Jewish people," while dragging his feet on the embassy move.